- Curated Module Overview

 📚 Resources

-NOs interested or participating in the curated set may refer to the Node Operator Portal for initial information on the onboarding process, operations & expections, resources & tooling as well as the following for further reading.
+NOs interested or participating in the Curated Module can refer to the Node Operator Portal for initial information on the onboarding process, operations, expectations, resources, and tooling.
+Additional materials for further reading are also provided below.

 🎓Tech Talks & Lectures

-Learn more through the recordings of our tech talks and Node Operator Community Calls (NOCCs)
+Learn more through the recordings of our public talks and Node Operator Community Calls (NOCCs):

 - LidoConnect 2023 at DevConnect Istanbul playlist on YouTube